shoganhennessy/shoganhennessy.github.io/_posts/2021-08-01-data-on-economists.md

-In the summer before starting my PhD, I collected multiple data sources about economists.
+In the summer before starting my PhD, I collected multiple data sources on economics publications.
 This is my first post, a first pass at playing with those data.
-The source code is available in [this repo](https://github.com/shoganhennessy/Econ_text_data/), so feel free to look over and reproduce from there (which is filled mostly with code in *R* and *Python*).

 -----